 Seat Belt Buckle Holders

-These little silicone rectangles are worth their weight in gold.
+These little silicone rectangles are worth their weight in gold for many senior citizens.

 As I mentioned in the last section, I used to make myself crazy buckling and unbuckling my parents into their seat belts because they had such a hard time doing it on their own.